Bethe-Peierls Approximation for Linear Monodisperse Polymers Re-examined: Bethe-Peierls approximation

 For comparison purposes, it is instructive to begin by presenting the original Bethe-Peierls technique.
 Next, we are going to present a modification due to the chain connectivity.
 At first, the aggregate is pictured as a site surrounded by $z$ surface sites.
 A set of numbers is defined: $\{\theta _{i}\}=\theta _{0},\theta _{1},...,\theta _{z}$, which are 0 or 1 according as the corresponding sites are empty or occupied, where the index $i=0$ is reserved for the internal site.
-A configuration with the internal site being unoccupied $(0;\theta _{1},...,\theta _{z})$ contributes to the GPF as the sum over all arrangements on the surface sites ${\sum }_{\{\theta_{i}\}} \lambda ^{\theta _{1}+...+\theta _{z}}\psi (\theta _{1},...,\theta _{z})$, where $\psi$ is the field that couples the aggregate configurations to the uniform external distribution.
-Presuming there are no sites occupied by the segments of the same chain among the surface sites, two types of correlations generated by a local configuration can be identified: the occupancy of a surface site 1) means the possibility of the bond presence between the given site and an external nearest-neighbor site, 2) induces the mer-mer interaction with occupied external sites.
+A configuration with the internal site being unoccupied $(0;\theta _{1},...,\theta _{z})$ contributes to GPF as the sum over all arrangements on the surface sites

+where $\psi$ is the field that couples the aggregate configurations to the external distribution.
+Presuming that there are no sites occupied by the segments of the same chain among the surface sites, two types of correlations generated by a local configuration can be identified: the occupancy of a surface site 1) means the possibility of the bond presence between the given site and an external nearest-neighbor site, 2) induces the mer-mer interaction with the occupied external sites.
 An empty surface site does not induce any correlations to the exterior.
-These facts can be generally taken into account assuming that $\psi$ is given by
+These facts can be generally taken into account presuming that $\psi$ is given by